MENU: At bottom of page on desktop version; at top on mobile.

 Top-level tournaments will likely have additional competition:

-Round-robin play - Before match play, all of the qualifiers bowl each other in turn, with the winner of each game earning a bonus (commonly 30 pins); the competitors having the highest total pinfall at the end of round-robin advance to the final.
+Round-robin play - All of the qualifiers bowl each other in turn, with the winner of each game earning a bonus (commonly 30 pins); the competitors having the highest total pinfall at the end of round-robin advance to the final.
+In tournaments where round-robin is the final round, the competitor with the highest total pinfall wins.

 4. Am I good enough to compete in one of these tournaments?